New York Court Records

 - Disorderly conduct

-The state of New York recognises infractions that are traffic or vehicle related.
+The state of New York recognises infractions that are traffic or vehicle-related.
 Some of the examples include:

 - Reckless driving

-- Failure to stop for school bus
+- Failure to stop for a school bus

 - Tailgating